-Remember, the Culvert was sized too large to be used for this event so we knew we would need to add a separate secondary structure for this as well.
+Remember, the Culvert was sized too large to be used for this event so we knew we would need to add a separate secondary structure for this.

 We simply repeated what we had done for the previous orifice.
-We added our standard best-guess 12-inch and set its invert at the maximum water surface elevation reached during the 10-year event routing at 105.00.
+We added our standard best-guess 12-inch and set its invert at the maximum water surface elevation reached during the previous, 10-year, event routing at 105.00.
 Inputs are:

 Then clicked [Add/Update] and [Trial Route].
 The routing succeeded but the Q Actual exceeded our Target of 15 cfs.
 We simply made size adjustments downwards while performing Trial Routes until we met our 100-year target.
 That size was 9.25 inches.